localleon/lrau.xyz/README.md

-# lrau.systems
+# lrau.xyz

-Git Repository for the Hugo Website "lrau.xyz" , this is my personal website
+This is the website for my personal homepage!
+Feel free to take a look.